justinbwilliams01-cell/Fall26_G6/README.md

 ## TEAMMATE  #2

-### About Me
+### Justin Williams- About Me
-My name is justin noble , and I am a Computer Science major at Albany State University.
+My name is Justin Williams , and I am a Computer Science major at Albany State University.
 I am interested in technology, software development, and learning how technology can be used to solve real-world problems.
 I enjoy working with others, learning new skills, and contributing ideas to group projects.

 ### My Role - Project Manager